oxwhirl/smac/README.md

 $ pip install smac/
 ```

-SMAC uses features of PySC2 that are not included in the latest release yet.
-If you have PySC2-2.0.1 already installed, please uninstall it first.
-SMAC will install a newer version from the master branch.
 You may also need to upgrade pip: `pip install --upgrade pip` for the install to work.

 ## Installing StarCraft II